 Show Notes

-Welcome to episode No. 80 of the Nancy Duffy show for this Tuesday, May 19, 2020, the same day that Ontario enters Phase 1 of its reopening!
+Welcome to Episode 80 for Tuesday, May 19, 2020—the day Ontario officially enters Phase 1 of its reopening!

 This Week’s Guest: